‘Justice League’ looks ugly and rushed, but I liked it anyway

 And then there’s Superman’s face.
 Since DC and Warner Bros. include Henry Cavill’s name in the opening credits, I don’t think it’s a spoiler to say that the character does eventually return to life.

-Turns out, however, that this resurrection required Cavill to return for reshoots while also playing a moustachioed character in Mission: Impossible 6.
+Turns out, however, that this resurrection required Cavill to return for reshoots while also playing a mustachioed character in Mission: Impossible 6.
 How’d the filmmakers deal with it?
 They just erased his mustache with CGI — a decision that left poor Cavill looking wrong, somehow, like Superman’s face is just another special effect.

 In fact, the whole film suffers from a general ugliness.
 Snyder has filled all his DC movies with CGI destruction, and even the finale of Wonder Woman (directed by Patty Jenkins, but with Snyder as a producer and story writer) turned into a tedious digital slugfest.